 Since coming to power in 2011, the government of President Thein Sein has instituted a series of reforms: lifting restrictions on fundamental freedoms, negotiating tenuous ceasefire agreements with over a dozen non-state armed groups, and releasing hundreds of political prisoners, including opposition leader Daw Aung San Suu Kyi.

 Still, a series of contemporary problems, rooted in the legacy of military rule, has developed.
 Ceasefire agreements remain tenuous and human rights violations continue in areas of armed conflict.
-Economic liberalization has led to an epidemic of land grabs.
+Economic liberalization has led to an epidemic of land grabs, while narrowly-increased space for dissent has led victims of past land grabs to raise claims to restitution or compensation.
 Anti-Muslim violence and rhetoric throughout the country threatens to undermine positive developments.

 Human rights violations have persisted, especially in areas where ceasefire agreements are tenuous.
 Authorities have responded poorly to popular opposition to unabated land-grabs for major infrastructure projects and other economic development projects.
 Anti-Muslim invective and violence by militant Buddhist nationalists have now spread from Rakhine State to central Myanmar.
 Authorities have failed to control the violence and, in some cases, allegedly helped instigate it.